-During Forest Schools, we will listen for any alarms and follow school policy on evacuations and invacuations.
+During Forest School and orienteering, we will listen for any alarms and follow school policy on evacuations and invaccuations.

 First Aid:

 During Forest School, a first aid trained member of staff must be present.
 We will follow the school's first aid policy.
 All first aid will be carried out in line with training.